 Although we believe that RM contrast effects provide the most parsimonious explanation for most—if not all—of the presently observed effects, we cannot unambiguously rule out the more conventional explanation for implicit attitude malleability effects; namely, that the task context changes the accessibility of the prime’s associative content.
 This shifting-associative-content account provides a good explanation for the findings of other studies of context effects (e.g., Barden, et al., 2004; Dasgupta & Greenwald, 2001; Dasgupta & Asgari, 2004; ) but does not explain the present results well.
 Unlike the RM contrast model, this shifting-associative-content explanation would suggest that participants’ stereotypic associations with the primes are changing based on the context: both White and Hispanic faces automatically activate stereotypes related to guns when compared to neutrally-valenced abstract art, but do not activate those stereotypes when they are compared to Black primes.
 This possibility seems less likely and less parsimonious than an RM contrast account of the study’s findings.

+Finally, not every study yielded wholly significant effects, particularly when analyses were restricted to subsets of trial types.
+Experiment 3 yielded the anticipated 3-way interaction, but the 2-way interaction among gun-target trials was not statistically significant.
+Similarly, Experiment 4 did not yield the anticipated 2-way interaction in the Gun/Tool WIT, and the 2-way interaction in the Gun/Other WIT was just barely statistically significant.
+However, Experiments 3 and 4 are preregistered, and among those results that were not statistically significant, they were not excessively far from significance.
+Such imperfections are to be expected in data.
+Thus, on the balance of the available data, we feel that the evidence supports malleability of prime-target associations in the WIT consistent with a response-contrast effect.

 Summary

-In summary, we suggest that patterns of responses in implicit bias tasks are influenced by all of following: 1) the semantic association between prime content and target, 2) the influence of controlled processes (Ito et al., 2014; McFarland & Crouch, 2002; Klauer et al., 2010), and 3) the unintentional categorization of primes using the available responses.
+In summary, we suggest that patterns of responses in implicit bias tasks are influenced by all of the following: 1) the semantic association between prime content and target, 2) the influence of controlled processes (Ito et al., 2014; McFarland & Crouch, 2002; Klauer et al., 2010), and 3) the unintentional categorization of primes using the available responses.
 The RM contrast model provides an easy way to consider these interactions between prime categories, which may contaminate and complicate the measurement of implicit bias.
 Researchers may wish to explore the possibility of testing a stimulus in a variety of prime contexts and assessing not only the degree of apparent bias, but also the stability, as primes with stronger associations are expected to be less contextually sensitive, as in this report and elsewhere (Scherer & Lambert, 2012).

 References